nil2022/CRM_App/README.md

 ### Register User

-This endpoint makes a `POST` request which allows users to register for a new account.
-Endpoint :- `/crm/api/v1/auth/register`
+This endpoint makes a `POST` request which allows users to register for a new account. <br> Endpoint :- `/crm/api/v1/auth/register`

 #### Request Body